Westlake-AI/openmixup/docs/en/model_zoos/Mixup_sup.md

 **OpenMixup provides mixup benchmarks on supervised learning on various tasks.
 Config files and experiment results are available, and pre-trained models and training logs are updating.
 Moreover, more advanced mixup variants will be supported in the future.
 Issues and PRs are welcome!**

 Now, we have supported 13 popular mixup methods!
 Notice that * denotes open-source arXiv pre-prints reproduced by us, and 📖 denotes original results reproduced by official implementations.
 We modified the original AttentiveMix by using pre-trained R-18 (or R-50) and sampling $\lambda$ from $\Beta(\alpha,8)$ as *AttentiveMix+*, which yields better performances.
+We will update pretrained models and logs soon (please contact us if you want the models right now).

 **Note**